 Are appearances deceiving, or does this lovely creature live up to its reputation of being gentle in nature?
 Read the following swan facts below to learn some interesting information about this animal.

 The vast majority of swans, however, are found in the northern United States, Canada, and Alaska.
 They are commonly found on lakes and rivers.

 Swans that live on freshwater typically enjoy pondweed, stonewort, and wigeon grass.
 They also like eating insects and tadpoles.

 Swans that live on salt water also eat insects, along with sea arrow grass, salt marsh grass, eel grass, club rush, and green algae.

 Many people like to feed swans at the park.
-It is recommended to feed them pieces of fresh bread because mold is quite poisonous to these animals.
+It is not recommended to feed them pieces of fresh bread because mold is quite poisonous to these animals.

 If you ever decide to feed a swan, remember to throw their food directly onto the water, and not on the nearby land.
 This keeps swans where they belong – in their safe, natural habitat.

-Swans typically know their limits when it comes to eating and do not overeat.
+Swans typically know their limits when it comes to eating, and do not overeat.

 What do they look like?